vitorhugo21/Email-Client/README.md

-# Email Client

-## Angular with Semantic Ui CSS library
+# Email Client made with Angular and Semantic Ui CSS framework

 Features used:
 * Routing (Resolver and Guards)